 This past week, EHC Site Managers Don and Janet Lay returned to their home at Enchanted Hills to resume their role of onsite staff.
 Enchanted Hills has a long road to rebuilding, but in celebration of this little victory, we bring you one of our favorite stories from the fire, as a tribute.

 There were 14 people, three dogs and years of history and personal belongings to bring with them.
-The group packed everything and everyone into the cars they got from allcarleasing ( Click here to find out more about it), except for two little creatures who would not fit.
+The group packed everything and everyone into their cars, except for two little creatures who would not fit.
 The goats.

 Janet had to think on her feet.
 She grabbed the hose and left it trickling into the bathtub nearby, thinking that at the very least, the goats would have water until they could escape.
 They patted the goats on the head, and opened the door to the stables, offering the animals their freedom if they wanted it.
 They said goodbye to Saint Nicholas and Saint Christopher.